 Wealth is simultaneously a resource and an outcome of the startup ecosystem.
 We aim to understand how different uses of and aspirations for wealth shape the prevailing socio-economic dynamics of startup ecosystems.
 Four strategic actor groups are at the center of our analysis: investors, startup founders, entrepreneurial support organizations (ESOs), and political enablers.
 We examine how these groups’ interests, resources, decision-making power, and interdependent relationships relate to wealth and wealth accumulation.
 Through its interdisciplinary approach, the project advances academic debates across sociology, entrepreneurship, and related fields, while also informing practitioners through reports, policy briefings, and roundtables on startup ecosystem development.

 We conduct a multi-sited ethnography in the startup ecosystems of Paris and Berlin.
-During the field phase, we engage directly with key stakeholder groups through qualitative interviews with investors, startup founders, entrepreneurial support organizations, and political enablers, as well as through participant observation at relevant events and ongoing involvement in the field.
+During the field phase, we engage directly with the strategic actor groups through qualitative interviews with investors, startup founders, entrepreneurial support organizations, and political enablers, as well as through participant observation at relevant events and ongoing involvement in the field.
 In addition, we draw on secondary data to contextualize and triangulate our findings.
 This comparative design allows us to examine how national and local contexts shape the relationship between wealth and ecosystem dynamics.

 The project is funded by the renowned Volkswagen Foundation, a private research funding organization, known for supporting creative and foundational research about processes of societal transformation.